fslev/json-compare/README.md

 ## Brief
 Compare any JSON convertible Java objects and check detailed differences between them.
-The library has some tweaks which might help you make assertions by writing less code.
+The library has some tweaks which helps you make assertions by writing less code.

 ## Based on